ericheep/meatbags/README.md

 - ofxGui
 - ofxOsc

+Additionally, this project uses the [ofxDropdown](https://github.com/roymacdonald/ofxDropdown) addon and must be included in your addons folder if you're buliding this project from source.

 This project also uses a modified version of ofxNetwork that is extended to control which ethernet adapter Meatbags uses to create its TCP connections.
-This modified addon is part of the source code.
+This modified version is included in the source code.

 ## use